 In late fall 2021, local social media users were abuzz with distressing news: A beloved local restaurant, Burrito Express on East Washington Boulevard, was struggling and might not make it through 2021.
 Then, mere weeks later, social media lit up again: My Place Café on Woodbury Avenue and Los Robles had been vandalized – its front door shattered, cash register stolen, and displays damaged.
 Patrons rallied behind both establishments in the weeks that followed.

 The local posts also caught the attention of Pasadena Community Foundation (PCF) staff.
 Using recent private donations intended to support the local business community, PCF was able to award grants to both restaurants.
-This assistance follows PCF’s administration of the City of Pasadena’s two COVID-19 Relief Small Business Grant Programs in 2020 and early 2021, which collectively awarded $832,000 to 98 Pasadena-area business owners.
+This assistance follows PCF’s administration of the City of Pasadena’s two COVID-19 Relief Small Business Grant Programs in 2020 and early 2021, which collectively awarded nearly $1 million to 98 Pasadena-area business owners.

 Burrito Express: A Neighborhood institution